zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "He who can, does."
+> "Move out of your comfort zone.
+You can only grow if you are willing to feel awkward and uncomfortable when you try something new."
 >
-> — George Bernard Shaw
+> — Brian Tracy
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch